 - Care and health outcomes are reviewed and adjusted regularly according to patient feedback and treatment outcomes towards optimal management.

-The Australian ME/CFS Best Practice Service Models include:
+2. The Australian ME/CFS Best Practice Care Pathways Service Models (2008) include:

 - Comprehensive Assessments and an accurate diagnosis

 - Care planning and referrals to allied health and community programs coordinated by a Medicare care plan

 - Best practice ME/CFS medical care tailored for each patient.
 They recommend early intervention and a targeted problem solving approach and tailored patient-centred care planning.